 This March update takes the server to 5.0.8308.987 from January’s 5.0.8308.984.
 Only two components need updating this time ’round.

-As above, although no new PowerShell Commandlets materialised following its installation.
+Nothing apparently.
+I can confirm no new PowerShell Commandlets materialised following its installation.

 Continue reading ‘Lync 2013 Server Update – March 2017’ »